Rutvik1429/Dashboard_Excel/README.md

 ## 📌 Overview

-This Power BI dashboard provides a comprehensive view of the sales and customer activity for a coffee shop chain.
+This Excel dashboard provides a comprehensive view of the sales and customer activity for a coffee shop chain.
 It showcases key performance indicators (KPIs), product performance, store comparison, and time-based trends to help understand customer behavior and sales patterns.

 ## 🎯 Objective